White Paper and Roadmap for Quantum Gravity Phenomenology in the Multi-Messenger Era: Final remarks

 The magnitude of these effects predicted by phenomenological \ac{QG} models depends on the modification they consider, a violation (\ac{LIV}) or a deformation (\ac{DSR}) of the symmetries of \ac{SR}, and on the basic parameter of the modification, the so-called \ac{QG} scale, $E_\text{QG}$.
 While this scale is usually associated with the Planck scale, it could also be considerably smaller, according to different theoretical scenarios. \Ac{LIV} effects in the cosmic messengers are sensitive to a Planck-scale $E_\text{QG}$, but \ac{DSR} effects in the interactions are only relevant if $E_\text{QG}$ is close to the energies explored by these messengers, a situation whose consistency requires the absence of effects in the propagation in-vacuo.

 The scale of $E_\text{QG}$ is therefore one of the most pressing theoretical unknowns, and experimental efforts in \ac{QG} phenomenology should aim for the identification of this scale.
+Unfortunately, given the current understanding of the consequences of a \ac{QG} theory, it is not possible to offer very specific proposals to achieve this objective.
 As a generic goal, this corresponds to trying to push the high-energy limit in the present and near-future experiments.
 This may be crucial for the observation of sharp cutoffs in the spectrum of photons or neutrinos predicted in superluminal \ac{LIV} models, as well as to observe an increase of the transparency of the universe for high-energy photons or cosmic rays in the case of \ac{DSR} or subluminal \ac{LIV} models.
 Another relevant effect that may be observed with better exposition at high energies is an enhancement in the cosmogenic production of neutrinos and photons by the interactions of cosmic rays with the \ac{CMB} and \ac{EBL}.

 Besides the importance of trying to explore higher energies, improvements in the instrumental capabilities will directly reflect on the sensitivity to the \ac{QG} scale.

 In particular, better energy and angular resolutions are essential to establish correlations between neutrinos and photons that may be influenced by \ac{QG} effects.
 Also, these enhancements are of great importance in time delay studies, or to improve the localization of the sources of high-energy gamma rays, which is relevant for the study of interaction anomalies in their propagation.
 Excellent rejection properties, and, in general, an improvement in the sensitivity of the detectors to the very low fluxes of the most energetic messengers is also a key to disentangle \ac{QG} effects.
 Other upgrades that would be most welcome for this kind of phenomenology are more precise polarization measurements in the case of photons, better flavour and particle-antiparticle determination in the case of astrophysical neutrinos, an improvement in the discrimination power on the mass composition for the ultra-high energy cosmic rays, and better sensitivity to additional sources of noise for gravitational-wave interferometers.